Warning: Excessive Schmoopiness

 "Yeah, four years of your damn googly eyes."

-"Technically."
-Abed points firmly.
+"Technically," Abed starts, with one of his firm finger points at the ceiling.
 "The googly eyes started in 2009 so it's actually eight years, maybe less if we deduct the time they broke up."

 "They still made goo-goo eyes even then.
 It was twice as bad," Pierce mumbles, mouth full and spitting flakes of chicken.